HasanatJahan/NLP-MLE-Language-Models/README.md

 ## Pre-requisites
 1. Must have Python 3 installed
 2. Files data/train.txt and data/test.txt should be present
-3. Directory named "data" should be present
+3. Directory named "data" should be present in the same directory as main.py file
 4. Have an output file "output.txt" present, this can also be any file you prefer

 # To run for output and view